Standard Technical Tracks

 - Pathways to resilience (approaches to mitigate the impacts listed above)

-Nearshore & Offshore Aquaculture
+Nearshore and Offshore Aquaculture

-Reginald Blaylock | University of Southern Mississippi
+Dr. Reginald Blaylock | University of Southern Mississippi

 Aquaculture is the fastest growing segment of food production, averaging about 6% growth per year over the last decade.
 Over 50% of fisheries products now come from aquaculture and, due to the inability of capture fisheries to meet demand, aquaculture is the only viable alternative for meeting the demands of a growing human population.
 The United States has a long history of participation in the fisheries and maritime economy, but the U.S. imports about 90% of its seafood and contributes little to aquaculture production.
 Moreover, while Americans prefer to consume species of marine origin, marine aquaculture production significantly lags that of freshwater aquaculture.
 In particular, the development of marine aquaculture in the US lags for a variety of reasons including: